dashalalalala/healthsimple/README.md

 #### MySQL Database

+#### !IMPORTANT: If you are having an issue with authentication, please consider switching to mysql2.
+It is already included in dependencies.
+If you are still having issues, please reach out to me.

 - 1.)
-Turn on SQL server (use SQL notifier from install)
+Turn on SQL server
 - 2.)
-Log into SQL (mysql -u USERNAMEFROMINSTALL -p PASSWORDFROM INSTALL)
+Log into SQL (mysql -u USERNAMEFROMINSTALL -p PASSWORDFROMINSTALL)
 - 3.)
-Run CREATE DATABASE healthsimple in mysql
+Run CREATE DATABASE healthsimple_database; in mysql
 - 4.)
 Update .env folder with above for DBNAME, USER and PASSWORD
 - 5.)
 Then in terminal in project window, knex migrate:latest and knex seed:run
 - 6.)
 You should then be able to nodemon index.js and the server will be up and running